-Stitched by: Nikki Sullivan
+Stitched by: NS

-Pattern designed by: my own design
+Pattern designed by: My own design

 It’s likely that many of us will forever think of 2020 as the year of staying at home.
 Like most people who have been lucky enough to retain their jobs and to not be working in front-line industries, I have spent the last five months working at home.
 Each day begins by lighting a roaring fire which brings not only warmth, but also much pleasure to my partner (who is also working at home), myself, and our four cats.
 Our house is spacious enough that we each have our own office spaces and our fridge is never empty.
 While I sometimes find myself complaining about having cabin fever I am also mindful of just how privileged I am.